vidjil/vidjil/doc/vidjil-algo.md

 ```

 This can be used to detect non-recombined known sequences,
-as show here with usual CD sequences in RNA-seq data.
+as shown here with usual CD sequences in RNA-seq data.
 However, putting too many sequences here may generate many hits
 that may hide actual recombinations.